Why Money Is Green and Other Colorful Facts You Never Thought About—Until Now

 Fate would have it that hot pink dye was readily available at the Fleer Chewing Gum Company when employee Walter Diemer experimented in 1928 with a new gum recipe, as he liked to do in his spare time.
 The 23-year-old created a less sticky and more flexible formula that resulted in bigger bubbles.
 He poured pink dye into the batch, and America’s favorite oral fixation was born.
 You’ll be surprised to learn that these foods were invented by accident.

 Why don’t ATMs spew purple bills?
 Because of long-lasting dye.
 When paper notes were introduced in 1929, the U.S. Bureau of Engraving and Printing opted to use green ink because the color was relatively high in its resistance to chemical and physical changes.
 Also, at the time, green pigment was available in large quantities for quick printing.
 Check out these 16 mind-blowing truths about money.

 Why karate belts are black

 There are a lot of myths surrounding the martial art’s most prestigious designation.
 The most likely story, however, claims that white belts used to be dyed to a new color upon a student’s advancement to a higher level.
 Hence the increasingly darker order: white, yellow, orange, green, blue, purple, brown, red, and black.
-Here are 9 random things you never knew had an official color.

 Why prison jumpsuits are orange